Jesus sends out the twelve. 6:7-13

 An evangelistic model

 A congregation was recently told by their minister that they could choose only two possible paths in the Christian life, either became an evangelist, or work to finance evangelism.
 Evangelism is always a hot topic in Christian circles.
 It is often presented as if it is an essential element in the Christian walk; the first obligation above all others.
-It would seem that without dedication toward the task of evangelism, God's kingdom will founder and the day of Christ's return will be delayed.
+In fact, some suggest that without dedication toward the task of evangelism, God's kingdom will founder and the day of Christ's return will be delayed.

 1. The means

 Jesus takes the accepted medium of communication for his day and uses it as a vehicle for mass communication.
 His methodology is both traditional and theatrical.
-The disciples' garb gathers the crowd and their antics drive home the message ("shake the dust off...").
+The disciples' garb gathers the crowd and their antics drive home the message - dusting off their shoes in the front of a Jewish audience is certainly powerful street theatre.
 Our access to the mass media gives the Christian church opportunities for communicating the gospel that have never existed before.
-Yet sadly, the church is so caught up in technique person-to-person selling systems and pseudo church evangelistic meeting technology, that we fail to focus our efforts on the electronic media.
+Yet sadly, the church is so caught up in technique-based person-to-person marketing systems and pseudo church evangelistic meeting technology, that we fail to focus our efforts on the electronic media.

 2. The message

 Sadly, the gospel today is often presented as a series of theological lectures, and as for the gospel in sign, the rise of neo-puritanism displays anything but acceptance toward the great "unwashed".
-We do well to both communicate God's love in Christ and to live it.
+Let us both communicate to broken humanity God's love in Christ and let us also strive to live it.

 1. Why aren't Jesus' practical instructions in this passage binding on us today?